-I completed my degree at the Oregon College of Oriental Medicine in Portland, OR in 2013 and became a national board-certified Diplomate of Oriental Medicine later that year.
-During and after school, I studied Contemporary Chinese Pulse Diagnosis, primarily under Gwen Lovetere and Brian LaForgia, which has become an important foundation for my clinical practice.
-As required by the national board, I complete continuing education courses yearly and am glad that this ongoing study will continually add to the tools I'm able to offer my patients..
+I completed my four-year degree at the Oregon College of Oriental Medicine in Portland, OR in 2013 and became a national board-certified Diplomate of Oriental Medicine later that year.
+During and after school, I studied the Shen-Hammer system of Contemporary Chinese Pulse Diagnosis, primarily under Gwen Lovetere and Brian LaForgia, which has become an important foundation for my clinical practice.

-I enjoy using the elements of east Asian medicine to help a diversity of individuals and their health concerns.
-I am passionate about a simple, balanced approach to diet and nutrition as an essential element of good health, and I incorporate mindfulness techniques into my work with patients whenever possible.
+I am passionate about a simple, balanced approach to diet and nutrition as an essential element of good health, and as a life long cook and food-enthusiast, I am always excited to talk about how to create a delicious and nutrient-dense meal!
+As a student of yoga and meditation for over 20 years, I often draw on yogic philosophies and practices when offering home exercises and incorporate mindfulness techniques into my work with patients whenever possible.
 I believe that cultivation of inner listening is fundamental to health and wellness, and love to support each individual in learning to trust his or her own intuition and innate healing capacity.

 Ben Marx, MAcOM, Dipl.
 O.M., L.Ac